 Before the Meetings: A Morning Prayer

-A prayer guide to center yourself before a day of meetings.
-This guide helps you bring your concerns, hopes, and need for clarity to Jesus, anchoring you in his presence before the day's conversations begin.
+A prayer guide to center yourself before a day filled with meetings.
+This guide helps you bring your concerns, hopes, and need for wisdom to Jesus as you prepare for conversations and decisions ahead.

 5–12 min